maxsmartofficial/ab_testing_strategy/README.md

 Each user is directed to a random page with probability e.
 Otherwise, they are directed to the best performing page so far.
 If there is no best performing page yet, they are again directed to a random page.
 This requires the probability e as a parameter.

 ### Epsilon-decreasing Strategy
 This strategy is similar to the epsilon-greedy strategy but with the probability e decreasing over time, as more users are directed.
-The probability e is given by e = e0 x r^T where e0 is the initial probability, r is the rate of decrease and T is the number of users encountered so far.
+The probability e is given by e = e0 \* r^T where e0 is the initial probability, r is the rate of decrease and T is the number of users encountered so far.
 This approach requires e0 and r as parameters.

 ### Thompson Sampling Strategy
 Thompson Sampling involves assuming a prior distribution for how each page will perform, then updating these distributions based on observed results so far.
 We then sample from these posterior distributions, and display the page corresponding to the best performing sample.
 Given that we can assume each page has an inherent fixed conversion rate, we can model each page's probability of converting as a Beta Distribution Beta(a, b) where the parameters a and b are given by the number of successful and unsuccessful conversions respectively.
 We then sample from each page's distribution, and display the page with the highest sampled probability.